PennyLaneAI/pennylane/doc/code/qml_qchem.rst

 Overview
 --------

-The quantum chemistry subpackage provides the functionality to perform Hartree-Fock calculations and construct observables such as molecular Hamiltonian, dipole moment, spin and particle number.
+The quantum chemistry module provides the functionality to perform Hartree-Fock calculations and construct observables such as molecular Hamiltonians as well as dipole moment, spin and particle number operators.

 .. currentmodule:: pennylane.qchem